 Dutch law requires that everyone living in the Netherlands has adequate health insurance.
 This applies to both EU/EEA and non-EU/EEA students.
 Non-EU/EEA students must provide proof that they have arranged adequate health insurance to obtain their residence permit/entry visa.
 You can read more about the options on the health insurance page.

 Personal liability insurance

-Personal liability insurance is not compulsory, but strongly recommended.
-It insures you against costs you are liable for if you cause damage to someone else or their possessions (for example: if you cause a traffic accident with your bicycle or as a pedestrian).
+Personal liability insurance is not compulsory, but highly recommended.
+It insures you against costs you are liable for if you injure someone else or damage their possessions (for example if you cause a traffic accident with your bicycle or as a pedestrian).

 Personal liability is included in the student insurance packages we recommend for your health insurance.